JoshMacSween/JoshMacSween/README.md

 ### Hi there 👋
-I am ⚡Josh MacSween⚡, I am a Software Engineer at Jobber
+I am ⚡Josh MacSween⚡, and I am a Software Engineer at Jobber

 <!--